gomods/athens/docs/content/design/proxy.md

 	`ATHENS_HGRC_PATH=<location/to/.hgrc>`

-3. Athens will copy the file into the home directory.
+3. Athens will copy the file into the home directory and override whatever .hgrc file is in home directory.
 Alternatively, if the host of the Athens server already has a .hgrc file in the home directory, then authentication should work out of the box.